 Hello !
 I’m Aditi …..

-I was born and brought up in Northern India, lived in Bay Area, California for nearly two decades and currently reside in Ontario, Canada.
+I was born and brought up in Northern India, and have been living in Bay Area, California for more than two decades now.
 Since childhood, I’ve always had a passion to travel far & wide and experience different cultures.
 I am passionate about planning our trips and exploring off-the-beaten-path destinations.

 My sincere hope is that the travel tips offered on this blog will help you plan your next memorable adventure.